sharmaa4/Neural-Search/README.md

 As you move the slider to the right, you will see more matches appear.
 This is because we are increasing our radius in the vector space for finding similar matches.

-The relevance score you see at the bottom of the song box summarizes all the matches in a song.
-Each match has a numeric value between 0 and 1, determining how close it is to the original input in the vector space.
-The average of these match values is the relevance score.
-This means that a song with only good matches will be ranked as highly relevant.

-The example also allows for more complex, multi sentence queries.
-If you input two or three sentences when querying, the query Flow will break down the total input into individual 'chunks'. these chunks in this example are sentences, but you can determine what is a chunk for your own data when building Jina.
-To calculate the relevance score, we aggregate all the match scores using the [MinRanker class](flows/executors.py).

 ## 🔮 Overview of the files in this example